miso-lims/runscanner/docs/index.md

 order: 0
 ---

-Welcome to the Run Scanner documentation.
+Run Scanner is a web service which monitors output directories for sequencing instruments and serves metadata for runs.

 {% for cat in site.category-list %}
 ### {{ cat }}